rento-fox/Code-Guides/README.md

 This repository contains coding and programming guides, tutorials and references.<br>
 Most of the content in this repository is referenced from [W3Schools][w3schools].

-[w3schools]: https://www.w3schools.com 'click to open'
+[w3schools]: https://www.w3schools.com 'click to open (hold ctrl for new window)'

 ### Contents:
 - #### [Intro To Programming][intro-to-programming]